Molecules to Microbes

 - Residential and day field courses

-Assessment throughout is by a combination of coursework and examination, with coursework accounting for around one third of the marks in years one and two and up to a half in year three.
-Continuous assessment includes the research project, laboratory reports, essays, data analysis, and presentations.
-The final degree award is weighted to reflect year 2 (25%) and year 3 (75%) performances.
+Typically modules are assessed through a combination of coursework and examination, with coursework accounting for around 40% of the marks.
+Though this can vary from module to module, for example certain modules are assessed entirely by coursework.
+Continuous assessment includes a research project, laboratory reports, essays, data analysis and presentations.
+The final degree award is weighted to reflect year 2 (25%) and final year (75%) performances.

 School of Science, Engineering and Environment